 Finding Internships and Jobs

 A survey from a few years ago found that by their Junior year, 80% of Boise State CS students had secured internships.
 For the class of 2016, 95% of graduates that didn’t go to graduate school were employed upon graduating.
 Of those students, 96% were employed locally.
 Boise State CS is clearly the partner of choice for companies in their research and recruiting efforts!
 Here’s how to find out more about these opportunities?

 “I’ve been involved in hiring for over 7 years and one thing stands out as an indicator of how well a recent college grad will do in an interview: Have they had a meaningful internship?
 This is a better predictor of how a student will do in our interview process than the school they are attending or their GPA.
 Nothing will better prepare you for your first “real” job than a meaningful internship, where you contribute alongside everyone else.
 You learn a LOT, have a lot of fun doing it, and the best part is you get paid!” – James Price, Head of Development, Clearwater Analytics

 CSStudents Google Group

-We forward many intern/full time job opportunities to enrolled CS majors via our CSStudents google group
+We forward many internship and full time job opportunities to enrolled CS majors via our CSStudents google group

 to their u.boisestate.edu email addresses.
 If you do not check this email account regularly, we encourage you to set up forwarding so you don’t miss these or other important announcements from the CS department.